XohamOG/HackAura/README.md

 ## 🌟 **What is GitHunters?**

-GitHunters is a **decentralized bounty and funding platform** that revolutionizes collaboration in the open-source ecosystem by blending **blockchain transparency**, **AI-powered intelligence**, and **GitHub integration**.
-Built on the **Hela Testnet**, it allows organizations to post and manage bounties directly on GitHub issues, with payments securely handled through smart contract escrow in **HLUSD tokens**.
+GitHunters is a decentralized platform that encourages open-source collaboration while rewarding contributors for their efforts.
+Built on the Hela Testnet, it transforms the way developers and organizations interact on GitHub by attaching transparent, blockchain-backed bounties to open-source issues.

+Through GitHunters, anyone can raise or solve issues on GitHub and earn rewards in HLUSD tokens, managed securely through smart contract escrow.
+Admins and organizations can assign bounties to issues, ensuring that valuable contributions are recognized and incentivized fairly.

-Developers can connect via **MetaMask** and **GitHub OAuth**, receive **AI-powered project recommendations** through **Gemini AI**, and get rewarded automatically once their contributions are approved.
-Beyond bounty-based rewards, GitHunters introduces a **Project Pooling System** where contributors, sponsors, and organizations can donate tokens to support promising open-source initiatives, creating a decentralized funding ecosystem that sustains innovation and community growth.
+Developers can connect using MetaMask and GitHub OAuth, while Gemini AI powers personalized project recommendations based on each user's GitHub activity and skills.
+The platform also features a Project Pooling System, allowing the community, sponsors, and contributors to donate tokens to promising open-source projects — helping sustain innovation and collective growth.

-By analyzing GitHub profiles, the platform provides **personalized skill insights**, helping developers discover opportunities that align with their strengths while improving over time.
-With a modern **React + Vite frontend**, **Express.js backend**, and seamless **blockchain integration**, GitHunters ensures trust, transparency, and empowerment for both developers and organizations.
+With a modern React + Vite frontend, Express.js backend, and seamless blockchain integration, GitHunters ensures transparency, trust, and automation across every contribution.

-**In essence, GitHunters enables contributors to code, earn, and grow, while communities unite to fund the future of open source — making it not just a platform, but a movement toward sustainable and intelligent open collaboration.**
+In short, GitHunters is more than just a platform — it's a movement that rewards open-source development, empowers contributors to earn through their skills, and builds a decentralized ecosystem where collaboration truly pays off.

 ---
 <img width="1167" height="382" alt="image" src="https://github.com/user-attachments/assets/0a4e2749-51a2-4687-b3ac-feee303b388d" />